Lorcana-tools/LorcanaPygres/README.md

 # Update - 9-25-2024

-The lorcana api uses a mysql database, with each entry held as a json.
+The lorcana api uses a postgres database, with each entry held as a json.
 I pulled a copy of all of its contents, and then created a postgres database with each piece of information in its own relational table.
 I used my database visualizer to identify typos and data duplicates, which I subsequently cleaned up.

 The card_images folder is empty, as I have that included in the .gitignore for now.
 The script to pull down your own copy of all images is in this repo.